-Nothing puts a dampener on your morning routine like stepping into a dirty shower surrounded by rings of murky water, gritty limescale or manky, mouldy tiles.
+Nothing puts a dampener on your morning routine like stepping into a dirty shower surrounded by rings of murky water, gritty limescale or manky, mouldy tiles, so knowing how to clean a shower properly is a must.
 While it’s a bit of a boring job, if you’re armed with the right handy tips it should only take you 10 minutes to clean, with very little elbow grease.

 The biggest challenges you may face are water marks, smeared tiles and mouldy grout.
 Also a sluggish drain and a clogged showerhead can quickly ruin the showering experience.
-Here are our fast fixes for all the above that will leave the whole of your shower sparkling like it belongs in a luxurious health spa.
+Here are our fast fixes for cleaning your shower that will leave it sparkling like it belongs in a luxurious health spa...

 - Rubber gloves